Microwave radiometer: Retrieval of temperature and water vapor profiles

 The retrieval of physical quantities using microwave radiometry (e.g. temperature or water vapor profiles) is not straightforward and comprehensive retrieval algorithms (using inversion techniques like optimal estimation approach) have been developed.

 Temperature profiles are obtained by measuring along the oxygen absorption complex at 60 GHz.
 The emission at any altitude is proportional to the temperature and density of oxygen.
 As oxygen is homogeneously distributed within the atmosphere and around the globe, the brightness temperature signals can be used to derive the temperature profile.
 Signals at the center of the absorption complex are dominated by the atmosphere closest to the radiometer (when ground-based).
 Moving into the window region, the signal is a superposition from close and far regions of the atmosphere.
 The combination of several channels contains therefore information about the vertical temperature distribution.
-A similar approach is used to derive vertical profiles of water vapor utilizing its absorption line at 22.235 GHz.
+A similar approach is used to derive vertical profiles of water vapor utilizing its absorption line at 22.235 GHz and also around the 183.31 GHz absorption line.